How long will my first visit be?

 How do I schedule follow-up appointments?

-Appointments are made with the front office staff or your physical therapist.
+Appointments are made with our wonderful front office staff.
 You should check in and out with them at each visit.

 Who will be involved in my physical therapy?